 Summary of Models In Direct Primary Care

 - #1.
-DPC Lifestyle Model — “In my experience, there are two types of DPC models,” said Mike Permenter, a consultant at Private Practice Direct based in Atlanta, GA.
+DPC Lifestyle Model — “In my experience, there are two types of DPC models,” said a former/now retired consultant to DPC Doctors we interviewed for this article.
 “Lifestyle models where physicians reduce the size of the practice and maintain minimal staffing, and offer a variety of services for a membership fee.
 We strongly urge all physicians not to have a fee less than $100 per month.”

 In a recent White Paper published by the American Academy of Family Physicians (AAFP), they ask what’s the difference between DPC practice models?